Sinaptik-AI/pandas-ai/README.md

 ## Contributing

 Contributions are welcome!
 Please check out the todos below, and feel free to open a pull request.
+For more information, please see the [contributing guidelines](CONTRIBUTING.md).

 ### Todo